-Asthma is a common chronic disease which inflames the airways.
-The airways are the small tubes that carry air in and out of the lungs.
+Asthma is a common chronic disease which inflames the airways; the small tubes that carry air in and out of the lungs.

-Asthma causes the airways to become over-sensitive and react to things they would not normally react to, such as cold air or dust mites and even family pets.
+Asthma causes the airways to become over-sensitive and react to things that wouldn’t normally cause a problem.
 These are called triggers.

-When asthma symptoms are triggered, the muscles around the wall of the airways tighten, making them narrow.
+When asthma symptoms are triggered, the muscles are the walls of the airways get tighter, making them narrow.
 The lining of the airways also swells and sticky mucus is produced, clogging up the already narrowed airways.
-With the airways narrow and clogged up with mucus it becomes difficult to breathe.
+With the airways narrow and full of mucus it becomes difficult to breathe.

 This leads to recurrent attacks of the following symptoms, a person with asthma may suffer some of these symptoms, a combination of these symptoms or even all of them.